jhumelsine/jhumelsine.github.io/_posts/2025-04-04-approval-testing.md

 Testing the source of the GUI rather than the GUI itself is one example of the Humble Object Pattern.
 There are more.
 I will blog about this soon in an upcoming blog (TBD).

 # Summary
-Approval Testing is reactionary testing.
-It doesn't drive the implementation.
-The implementation drives it.
-Therefore, if practicing Approval Testing, it may also be a good idea to implement [Mutation Testing](https://jhumelsine.github.io/2025/03/28/mutation-testing.html) to help find any behavior gaps that the Approval Tests may have missed.

 __TBD__

 # References